OKNoah/docker-node-awscli-yarn/README.md

-# noxan/docker-node-awscli-yarn
+# docker-node-awscli-yarn

-Docker image for NodeJS with awscli and yarn.
+Docker image for NodeJS 10.11.0 with awscli and yarn.